mLabSADev/mlab_website/src/markdown/locations/galeshewe.md

   Science and Innovation.
 ---

-Our Labs are dedicated spaces that provide a range of services to entrepreneurs, innovators, makers, developers and digital creatives through our different programmes.
-We also host a number of partner events, workshops and trainings within our labs and technology partners can select to run mLab facilitated activities or simply work with our events team to assist with setup and arrangements. mLab Northern Cape is a proud partnership between mLab, the Northern Cape Department of Economic Development and Tourism, , Sol Plaatje Municipality, Northern Cape Community Education College, and The Department of Science and Technology.
+mLab Northern Cape is a proud partnership between mLab, the Northern Cape Department of Economic Development and Tourism, Sol Plaatje Municipality, Northern Cape Community Education College, and The Department of Science and Innovation.